Highland Yacht Club

 All-access pass to the best boating in Toronto that doesn’t break the bank.

-Located in the Scarborough Bluffs, one of the most stunning features on Lake Ontario.
-Our mission is to create an exceptional member boating experience in amenities, culture, and fees.
+Located at the Scarborough Bluffs, one of the most stunning features on Lake Ontario.
+Our mission is to create an exceptional Toronto Yacht Club experience through our amenities, culture, and fees.

 Boat mooring and dockage in Toronto